kosshishub/xblackreset/README.md

 # xblackreset
-Tiny tool that resets gamma lut black level to 0 in Xorg.
+Xorg tool to reset absolute black to 0 while keeping rest of the ramp untouched.

-Primary use case is improving CRT black levels while avoiding black crush.
+Primary use case is hackily improving black levels on CRT-displays while avoiding black crush.

 Example usage:
 ```bash